sta426hs2019/exercise-1-github-rmarkdown-bubibyte/README.md

 ## _Oreochromis tanganicae_

 That is my favourite fish.
 It is a tilapia species which is endemic to Lake Tanganyika.
-In swahili it is known as *"ngege"*.
+In Swahili it is known as *"ngege"*.
 The species belongs to the _Oreochromis_ genus which is the second most farmed fish family in the world (just behind carps).

 ![_oreochromis tanganicae_](https://upload.wikimedia.org/wikipedia/commons/7/7e/Oreochromis_tanganicae_%28G%C3%BCnther%29.jpg)